We want to make sure that you receive all of the information that you need to make educated decisions about your eye health.

 Q: I woke up with a red eye, but it’s not painful.
 Should I wait a few days or have it seen right away?

 A: It is always a good idea to come to see our eye doctor to make sure if it is something threatening to your vision, but most often red eyes that aren’t painful could be due to subconjunctival hemorrhages or viral infections.
 Subconjunctival hemorrhages look like small pools of blood on the whites of the eyes which are harmless if only confined to the outside of the eye; however, could be vision threatening if also on the inside of the eye.
-We would suggest you come in for an emergency appointment so that our eye doctor can make sure what the problem really is and treat if necessary.
+Call for an emergency appointment so that our eye doctor can determine what the problem really is and treat if necessary.

 Q: My eye is suddenly red and irritated/painful, what should I do?